Nandez22/CIS122/Info/BubbleSort.md

 But think for a minute, what would the output of this be?</br>
 It turns out that both `a = 6` and `b = 6`.
 It's like giving two apples to two people and having them swap apples without ever holding two at the same time.
 It cannot be done.
-Instead you need a third person:
+Instead, you need a third person:
 ```cs
 int temp;
 int a = 5;